soasme/PeppaPEG/ROADMAP.md

 - [ ] api: operate slice (copy string, get size, etc).
 - [ ] api: operate node.
 - [ ] api: set source verbose mode.
-- [ ] api: save backreference in source stack so it can be used outside a sequence.
 - [ ] api: until.
 - [ ] api: Sanitize `\0` to whitespace for the source input, this happens in creating the source/setting the source size.
 Example: Python Parser.
 - [ ] api: support UTF-8 BOM sequence (0xEF 0xBB 0xBF) at the start of source. can be done via unistring: P4_LoadSource, if s startswith these three byte marks, add pseudo slice.